BRAINIAC22/BRAINIAC22/README.md

 DISCLAIMER:

-Kindly note that all information and source code provided, are for educational, training, and research purposes.
+Kindly note that all information and source code provided, are for educational, training, and research purposes only.

 And therefore I will not be held responsible for any illegal or misuse/abuse of information provided by this repository.